danieledapo/danieledapo.github.io/content/post/category-theory.md

 logical constructs then we can say that there's an isomorphism between types and logic!
 This is known as the [Curry-Howard isomorphism][curry-howard-isomorphism].
-Under this point a view, checking if a program typechecks is no different than checking whether a logical proposition holds or not.
+Under this point a view, checking if a program type-checks is no different than checking whether a logical proposition holds or not.

 ## Functor